espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 * Type `chrome://flags` in the address bar
 * You need to enable `Experimental Web Platform Features` (`chrome://flags/#enable-experimental-web-platform-features`).
+* Also enable `Use the new permissions backend for Web Bluetooth` (`chrome://flags/#enable-web-bluetooth-new-permissions-backend`) if it exists
 * Restart your browser

 #### Chromebook